gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 </header>
 ```

-And that's all the browsers-side stuff we need to create todo -- a little HTML.
+And that's all the browsers-side stuff we need to create a todo -- a little HTML.
 We do have to tell Express about our plan though:

 ```js
 // app.js